History

 College Grace

-Grace is recited at the majority of formal dinners in College.
-It is customary for the Dean to say Grace, or the Master in the Dean’s absence.
-If the Dean and the Master are absent, the most senior Fellow present says Grace.
+A cherished part of Trinity Hall history, grace is recited at most formal dinners at Trinity Hall.
+It is customary for the Dean to say grace, or the Master in the Dean’s absence.
+If the Dean and the Master are absent, the most senior Fellow present says grace.

 Before dinner